-Different turtles can thrive in other water temperature condition.
-Red-eared sliders find temperatures from 76 to 84 degrees Fahrenheit, whereas painted turtle will thrive in 75 to 82 degrees Fahrenheit.
+Different turtles can thrive in other water temperature conditions.
+Red-eared sliders find temperatures from 76 to 84 degrees Fahrenheit, whereas painted turtles will thrive at 75 to 82 degrees Fahrenheit.

 So, maintain above the minimum temperature of water for your turtle according to their breed, and you will find them revitalized if the low temperature is the case of your baby turtle’s oversleeping.

 Turtles need a basking area where they can get enough UVA and UVB rays.
 In the wild, turtles bask for hours under the sun and get enough UV rays and heat.
 As they are cold-blooded animals, basking under the sun helps them maintain their body temperature.
 The absence of a basking spot will cause your turtle to feel cold and will sleep for a longer duration to control its body temperature.

 Therefore you need to make a basking space for your baby turtle in your tank.
 Pile up rocks inside your tank.
 The basking area should be dry, and water in your tank shouldn’t reach the spot, for the UV lights get a UV light which throws off both UVA and UVB light in that spot.
 You shouldn’t put the UV lights too close to the basking spot because it might burn your baby turtle’s shell if he basks for a prolonged period.

 Here’s a full-spectrum, mercury vapor bulb I use in all of my turtles’ basking stations.
 It emits both UVA and UVB space – saving me some space and the hassle of installing two bulbs.
 It comes with a 6000-hour lifespan and a six-month warranty.
 For the record, I haven’t run into any problems with this lamp yet!